 Dr Rita Seabra is the Technical Editor for ATLA

-She has primary responsible for the technical editing of the articles but is involved with all aspects of work in the editorial process.
+She has primary responsibility for the technical editing of the articles but is involved with all aspects of work in the editorial process.

 Rita joined FRAME in 2008 as a Scientific Officer, where she collaborated on a variety of projects, leading to the publication of papers on alternative infection models, the use of early life stages as in vivo models and nanoparticle testing.
 Rita then started working with the ATLA editorial team as an Editorial Assistant, before moving into her current role as Technical Editor.